 - Karl Marx is arguably the most famous political philosopher of all time, but he was also one of the great foreign correspondents of the nineteenth century.
 During his eleven years writing for the New York Tribune – their collaboration began in 1852 – Marx tackled an abundance of topics, from issues of class and the state of world affairs.

 - One of the most encouraging phenomena in recent years has been the development of lifelong learning in the education sector.
 Nowadays, students are embarking on courses of all ages.
 Higher education is no longer viewed as a place for the young.
 Mature students are appreciated and respected.
 Recent research has also indicated that older students are dedicated, learners.

-Read More about avoid mistake and high score in PTE Speaking Section –
+Read More about avoiding mistake and high score in PTE Speaking Section –

-The PTE Mock Tests at PTE GURUS are actually designed in almost similar manner to that of the real test.
+The PTE Mock Tests at PTE GURUS are actually designed in an almost a similar manner to that of the real test.
 And you can have a test-like experience.

 Remember, read aloud is critical for that dream score on your PTE Score Card.
-Thus, make a study plan, start practicing with the scored practice test and evaluate your performance to work with focus on the weak areas.
+Thus, make a study plan, start practicing with the scored PTE mock test evaluated your performance to work with a focus on the weak areas.